Heading

 Dialog tags

-We can speed up typing some dialog tags especially those including punctuation:
+We can speed up typing some dialog tags especially those including punctuation like double quotes

-Admittedly, these look a little convoluted, but my use case was already typing a preceding comma, so the next characters are more natural than they appear in isolation.
+Admittedly, these look convoluted, but I was already typing a comma, so the characters were more natural than they appear in isolation.

 Similar words